siddharth-stn/namaste-react/README.md

 * if you want to create more than one state variable in class based components:

 - create as many state variables as you need in the this.state = {} object only

+# Lifecycle of a react component

+- componentdidmount() {

+}

+- Q Why api call is made in the componentDidMount() method.

+* Ans. comoponentDidMount is similar to useEffect() hook in functional components, calling api in this method is
+* important as the api call is an asynchronous method and takes some time to get the data and componentDidMount(){}
+* will allow to render the component first without waiting for the api call to complete and the component will fill with
+* the data after it is fetched by the api call in the componentDidMount(){} or useEffect() methods.

+* Q When is componentDidUpdate() {} methods called?
+* Ans: componentDidUpdate(){} method is called by react after the setState() is called which causes render phase to start again.
+* React will call this componentDidUpdate(){} method whether user defines it in the code or not.

+* Q What is the componentnWillUnmount(){} method?
+* Ans: The componentWillUnmount(){} will be called by react (whether the user defines it in the code or not) just before a component is
+* removed from the DOM.